How Do You Distribute Content Marketing?

 December 22, 2020 •DJ Team

 So, you’ve been creating content like crazy.
 You’re writing blogs.
 Making videos.
-Designing up beautiful infographics.
-You’ve stockpiled it, and you’ve got plenty of it to distribute.
+Designing beautiful infographics.
+You’ve stockpiled your content, and you’re ready to distribute.
 But wait a minute—how do you do that?

 Content marketing gets discussed a lot, but it’s mostly about the content itself, or the creation of it.
 There’s a lot less chatter about what you actually do with the stuff after you’ve made it.
 As it turns out, there’s plenty of strategy associated with content distribution too.

 Don’t let that intimidate you, though.
-There are lots of ways to share content, and no matter how you do it, you’re going to reach an audience.
+There are many ways to share content, and no matter how you do it, you’re going to reach an audience.
 So, how do you distribute content marketing?
 The key is finding where your audience is.

 What Is Content Distribution?

-After you’ve created content, whether that’s a blog post or a dense ebook, it has to go somewhere.
-You’ve got to put it in front of an audience.
-You’re sharing and promoting this content in order to drive a wider audience to see it.
+After you’ve created content, whether it’s a blog post or a dense ebook, it has to go somewhere.
+You’re sharing and promoting this content in order to drive a wider audience to it.
 And there are three primary ways to do this:

-- Owned - This is the media that you and your brand own.
-Things like your website, blog, social media channels, and email newsletters.
+- Owned Media - This is the media that you and your brand own.

-- Earned - Earned media means a third party is distributing your content on your behalf, and they’re doing so at no charge to you.
-This could mean newspapers and their respective websites, guest articles, or being interviewed in a podcast.
+- Earned Media - Earned media means a third party is distributing your content on your behalf, and they’re doing so at no charge to you.

-- Paid - Simply put, this is when you pay to distribute your content.
-It might be a pay-per-click ad, or paying an influencer to share it.
+- Paid Media - This is when you pay to distribute your content.

 What is a Content Distribution Channel?